AmrR101/2019-Alliance-for-Global-Health-and-Science-Makerere-University_Variants/data_reduction/alignment_Variants.md

-# Alignment to Read Counts & Visualization in IGV
+# Read mapping and alignment

 This document assumes [preproc htstream](./preproc_htstream_Variants.md) has been completed.